xml2abc is a command line utility that translates MusicXML into ABC+ notation.

 Parts of MusicXML that lie beyond the scope of the ABC standard 2.1 are not translated.

-For example: Tablature, specific layout information, slurs spanning staves etc.
+For example: specific positioning information, slurs spanning staves.

 When you have Python installed: